-In above show the output waveforms of 1-bit 6T SRAM cell.
+The above figure shows the output waveforms of 1-bit 6T SRAM cell.
 The output waveforms of all circuits look like same.
 But power and delay are the difference between them as shown in below table.

-Performance parameters of 64 Bit Different SRAM Cell
+Performance parameters of Different SRAM Cell